MeCode50/rerxyhealth/README.md

 Naming Conventions

-Naming convention for file is SnakeCase
-Naming convention for functions and variables is camelCase All status code has been decleared as enums in enums/index.ts
+Naming convention for file is snake_case / lower case Naming convention for functions and variables is camelCase All status code has been decleared as enums in enums/index.ts